Research and Development

 For more information about the EPIC Program, visit

-Maria Sotero is the CPUC Energy Division lead analyst for EPIC and CES-21.
-She can be reached at email@example.com or 415-703-2494.
+Maria Sotero is the CPUC Energy Division lead analyst for these research programs.
+She can be reached at firstname.lastname@example.org or 415-703-2494.

 To contact the EPIC or CES 21 staff at the CPUC with a question specific to the CPUC, you may also email email@example.com or call our hotline at 415-355-5586.
 To look up any staff member at the CPUC, please see the CPUC Phone list.